go-vgo/robotgo/README.md

 ```
 GCC

-X11 with the XTest extension (and the Xtst library)
+X11 with the XTest extension (the Xtst library)

 "Bitmap":